AcumenNations/Best_Seller_Story_Teller/master_story.md

 shimmered into existence, their strings vibrating with unplayed notes.
 Drums congealed from mist, humming at low frequencies.
 Flutes of solid air awaited a breath to animate them.
-Seraphel raised a baton of luminescence, and the first note struck—a single tone that rippled across the chamber.
+Seraphel raised a baton of luminescence, and the first note struck a single tone that rippled across the chamber.
 Lysandra closed her eyes and let the sound wash over her.
 It was unlike any music she had ever heard, more vibration than melody, yet filled with meaning.
 Images danced behind her eyelids: the forging of the Bridge, the rise of Atlantis, the moments of